apjanke/highlight.js/extra/3RD_PARTY_QUICK_START.md

 Basically:

-- Checkout highlight-js from github...
+- Checkout highlight-js from GitHub...
 - 3rd party languages are placed into the `extra` directory

 So if you had a `xzy` language you'd create an `extra/xyz` folder, and that would be your language module.
 All paths below are relative to that.